 There is much less mess and hassle when you don't have to remove the entire cabinets.
 And your kitchen will be accessible and useable during the refacing process.

-Plus, the process fixes damages on the old cabinets, such as peeling, nicks, dents and stains.
+Plus, the process fixes damage to the old cabinets, such as peeling, nicks, dents and stains.
 This means refacing is also an eco-friendly way to remodel your kitchen that results in less materials going to the landfill.

 Cabinet Refacing Options